confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     <img src="images/cluster-overview.png" width=50% height=50%>
 </div>

-2. Click on **Cluster Settings**.
+2. Click on **Settings**.
 This is an important tab that should be noted.
 This is where you can find your cluster ID, bootstrap server, cloud details, cluster type, and capacity limits.
 3. Copy and save the bootstrap server - you will use it later in the workshop.
 4. On that same navigation menu, select **Topics** and click **Create Topic**.
 5. Enter **dbserver1.inventory.customers** as the Topic name and **1** as the Number of partitions, then click on **Create with defaults**.